Our Ph.D. Students

 athletes, sport retirement, migration patterns and behavioral health of youth, college

 and professional athletes, and race and social issues in sport.
-Vic currently serves
+Kidd currently serves

 as the secretary of Multicultural Student Affairs within the Graduate Student Association.

 He teaches SPTE 490-001 - Special Topics in Sport and Entertainment Management.

 Timothy Koba hails from Ithaca, New York, and received his B.S. in athletic training